First-year students

 Tutorials are courses led by advanced students.
 There are orientation tutorials where you learn everything you need to know for a successful philosophy degree.
 There are also subject-specific tutorials that serve to deepen a lecture and prepare for an exam.
 Attendance at tutorials is voluntary but recommended for all students.

 The modules Practical Philosophy 1, Theoretical Philosophy 1, History of Philosophy 1, and Logic conclude with an exam, which typically lasts 90 minutes.
-In Argumentation and Writing, you complete the AP as a term paper.
-Other modules, such as History of Philosophy 2, also allow for other forms of AP, such as an oral exam or term paper.
+In Argumentation and Writing, you complete the MP as a term paper.
+Other modules, such as History of Philosophy 2, also allow for other forms of MP, such as an oral exam or term paper.
 The instructors will provide further details in the courses.

 The first exam is usually held toward the end of the lecture period or at the beginning of the semester break.
 A second exam is often offered during the semester break.